shreyasharma0508/Game-Of-Sudoku/README.md

-# Game-Of-Sudoku
+# Game Of Sudoku
+This repository contains a simple Sudoku game implemented in Python.
+It includes both a terminal-based version and a GUI version.
+The game solves a Sudoku puzzle using a backtracking algorithm.

+## File Descriptions
+### sudoku_solver.py
-# The is_valid(board, row, col, num) function
+#### is_valid(board, row, col, num) function

-a)This function checks if a number can be placed at a given position.
+This function checks whether a number can be placed at a given position in the Sudoku grid.

-b)It does so by checking the row, column and 3x3 box for the presence of that number.

-c)If the number is not present, it returns True else False (Iteration)
+The function checks the specific row, column, and 3x3 box for the presence of the number.
+If the number is not present, it returns True; otherwise, False.

-d)The box check calculates the start indices of the box and then iterates through it for a match.

-e)The formulae start_row = row - row%3 and start_col = col - col%3 get the top-left cell of the 3x3 box in which the given cell falls.
+The 3x3 box check calculates the starting indices of the box and then iterates through it for a match.
+The formulae start_row = row - row%3 and start_col = col - col%3 are used to get the top-left cell of the 3x3 box containing the given cell.

-f)Big O: O(n) because it checks the number's presence in the respective row, column, and 3x3 box, each taking O(n) time (where n is the size of the Sudoku board, in this case n=9).
-Therefore, the time complexity is O(n + n + n) = O(n).
+The time complexity is O(n), as it checks for the number's presence in the respective row, column, and 3x3 box.
+Each check takes O(n) time.

-# The solve_sudoku(board) function
+#### solve_sudoku(board) function

-a) This function solves the sudoku puzzle using backtracking.
+This function solves the Sudoku puzzle using the backtracking algorithm.

-b) It iterates through each cell of the board, and when it finds an empty cell (with 0), it tries to fit in a number from 1 to 9.
+It iterates through each cell of the grid, and when it finds an empty cell (marked with 0), it tries to fit a number from 1 to 9.

-c) If the number fits, it recursively tries to fill the next empty cell.

-d) If a cell is found where no number fits, it backtracks, changing the previous cells, and tries to fit in another number.
+If a number fits, it recursively tries to fill the next empty cell.
+If no number can be placed in a certain cell, it backtracks to the previous cells and tries different numbers.

-e) The function iterates through the entire board using nested loops for rows and columns.

-f) If an empty cell (with 0) is found, it then iterates from 1 to 9 to try and find a number that can fit there.

-g) If a number is valid (i.e., is_valid(board, row, col, num) returns True), it places that number there and makes a recursive call to solve_sudoku(board).

-h) If the recursive call returns True, it means the remaining board could be filled successfully, and the function returns True.

-i) If the function has tried all numbers from 1 to 9 and none could be placed in a certain cell, it resets that cell (backtracks) and returns False.

-j) The base case for the recursion is when the board is completely filled, which happens when the function has iterated over all cells and hasn't found any empty cells.
-In this case, the function returns True.
+The base case for the recursion is when the grid is completely filled.
+At this point, the function returns True.

-k) Big O: O(n^4) because this function is a bit more complex because it involves recursion.
-For each empty cell, it tries every possible number, and for each number, it makes a recursive call.
-There are n^2 cells in the Sudoku board (n being 9 for a 9x9 Sudoku).
-In the worst-case scenario (an empty board), each cell could potentially go through n iterations.
-For each of these, the is_valid function is called which again takes O(n) time.
-Thereby, the time complexity is O((n^2)nn) = O(n^4).
-This obviously would be the worst-case time complexity, corresponding to a completely empty Sudoku board.
+The time complexity is O(n^4), due to the recursion and iterative processes.
+For each empty cell, it iterates over n possible numbers.
+For each number, it makes a recursive call to solve_sudoku(board).
+In the worst-case scenario, the function has to iterate through each cell in the grid (n^2 cells for an n x n grid) and for each cell, iterate through n possibilities.

-# The Driver Code
+#### Driver Code

-a) This is where the sudoku board is defined and the solve_sudoku(board) function is called.
+The driver code defines the Sudoku grid and calls the solve_sudoku(board) function.

-b) The 9x9 sudoku board is represented as a 2D list.
-Empty cells are denoted by 0.
+The 9x9 Sudoku grid is represented as a 2D list, with empty cells denoted by 0.

-c) The solve_sudoku(board) function is called to solve the puzzle.

-d) If a solution is found, the solved board is printed.
+The solve_sudoku(board) function is called to solve the puzzle.
+If a solution is found, the solved grid is printed.
 Otherwise, it prints "No solution exists".

-# The GUI file
+### sudoku_gui.py
+This file contains the code for the GUI version of the game.

-a) The draw_numbers() function draws the numbers on the board.
+The draw_numbers() function draws the numbers on the Sudoku grid.
+It uses the blit() function to draw on the screen.

-b) It creates a new font object, then for each number on the board, it renders the text and draws it on the screen.

-c) Note that the blit() function is used to draw on the screen, and the coordinates are slightly adjusted to center the text in the cells.

-d) The main part of the code is the game loop.

-e) This is a common structure in games, where the code inside the loop is run every frame.

-f) The loop first checks for events (such as clicking the close button), then clears the screen, draws the grid and the numbers, and updates the screen.
+The main game loop handles event checking (such as clicking the close button), clearing the screen, drawing the grid and the numbers, and updating the screen.

-g) If you uncomment the time.sleep(3); solve_sudoku(board) line, it will solve the sudoku automatically after 3 seconds.
+If you uncomment the time.sleep(3); solve_sudoku(board) line, it will solve the Sudoku automatically after 3 seconds.

+## Usage
+To solve a Sudoku puzzle, define your puzzle in the driver code section as a 2D list (with 0s representing empty cells) and run the script.
+The solution will be printed in the console.
+For the GUI version, run the sudoku_gui.py file.

+## Requirements
+Python 3.x
+Pygame for the GUI version
+Note: This project is meant to be a demonstration of a backtracking algorithm to solve Sudoku puzzles, and as such, does not include functionality for inputting custom puzzles in the GUI version.